top of page

 Spring brings rare lady slippers and lilies of the valley, and other wildflowers along the trail.

-Just before crossing Manning Street, on the right is a large vent for the Quabbin Aqueduct, one of the longest underground aqueducts in the world, supplying over 500 M gallons of water to the Boston area each day.
+Just before crossing Manning Street, on the right is a large vent for the Quabbin Aqueduct, one of the longest underground aqueducts in the world, supplying over 500 million gallons of water to the Boston area each day.

 bottom of page